 ICAgile as an organization focuses on agility as a mindset and not on a framework or specific methodology.
 Founded in 2010, their competencies are informed by practices and not the other way around, which gives more freedom in applying learning across different organizational settings.

-When we look at differences between CSPO and ICP-APO from the perspective of Agile professionals, there are additional considerations that are more prominent than the comparison chart.
+When we look at differences between CSPO and ICP-APO from the perspective of CSPO vs ICP-APO for Agile professionals, there are additional considerations that are more prominent than the comparison chart.

-The primary and most critical difference between the two certifications is based on the approach towards Agile frameworks:
+The primary and most critical CSPO vs ICP-APO difference is based on the approach towards Agile frameworks.
+Here’s why this matters practically:

 This distinction matters significantly depending on your organizational context.
 In my experience working with different organizations, I find that teams bound to Scrum find more use in the depth offered by the CSPO, while those with agile or changing organizational methodologies seem to prefer the breadth offered by ICP-APO.